Frequently Asked Questions About A Mediation Certificate

 Q: Will my ex receive a copy of the mediation certificate?

 A: No, not initially.
-They will see the details of the MIAM certificate on their copy of the court forms, that they will receive once you have filed the application with the court.
+They will see the details of the MIAM certificate on their copy of the court forms, which they will receive once you have filed the application with the court.

 Q: What is written on a mediation certificate?